 What have you missed?
-Gravel away weekends, gravel trail rides, Skills session, after ride social, discovering new coffee stops, making new friends...Yes, all this has happened and there is more to come!
+Gravel away weekends, gravel trail rides, Skills session, after ride social, discovering new coffee stops, making new friends, riding a longer distance than you ever thought possible with our Solstice groups...Yes, all this has happened and there is more to come!
 See you soon?

 Here's what to expect during the season: